 - Tie- a bow tie to contrast with a plain vest or coordinate with a striped vest.

 - Sleeve garters/arm garters in color to match the vest.
-Choose solid elastic over the ruffled style.
+Choose solid elastic or the ruffled style.

 - A suit vest, like above, or a more colorful striped vest is a carryover from the 1910s.
 You could also opt for a striped boating blazer, seersucker jacket or ivory sportcoat instead.